 Frequently Asked Questions

-How Strong Is the Bowline Knot?
+How strong is a Bowline Knot?

 Can the Bowline Knot Be Used for Climbing?